 - Google reviews and ratings

-- Client testimonials
+- Client testimonials on the website

-- Social media activity
+- Social media presence

-- Complaints or disputes online
+- Complaints or legal disputes online

 4. Always Visit Physical Office